-The Fund has applied for exemptive relief from the U.S. Securities and Exchange Commission ("SEC") that would permit it to, among other things, co-invest with certain other persons, including certain affiliates of the Adviser and certain public or private funds managed by the Adviser and its affiliates, subject to certain terms and conditions.
-However, there is no assurance that such relief will be granted.
+The Fund has received an exemptive relief order (the "Order") from the U.S. Securities and Exchange Commission ("SEC") that permits it to, among other things, co-invest with certain other persons, including certain affiliates of the Adviser and certain public or private funds managed by the Adviser and its affiliates, in privately negotiated transactions subject to certain terms and conditions.